Deadly Rio police raid brings crowds into streets of quarantined favela

-A deadly police raid in Rio de Janeiro on suspected drug traffickers on Friday morning drew crowds into the streets of a neighborhood under quarantine, provoking criticism from residents and activists.
-According to a Reuters witness and media reports, heavily armed police entered Rio's "favela" shantytown known as Complexo do Alemao and killed at least 10 people.
-Police said they came under grenade and gunfire attack, a common occurrence in areas controlled by drug gangs.
+A deadly police raid in Rio de Janeiro on Friday morning drew crowds into the streets of a neighbourhood under quarantine, provoking criticism from residents and activists.
+According to a Reuters witness and media reports, heavily armed Rio police targeting suspected drug traffickers entered the city's sprawling "favela" shantytown known as Complexo do Alemao and killed at least 10 people.

-"Within and outside the context of a pandemic, we demand that public security authorities respect human rights while policing," the Brazilian office of Amnesty International said on Twitter.
+The police violence has been rising rapidly in Brazil, where authorities including President Jair Bolsonaro have encouraged police to kill more.
+In violent Rio, police killed 1,810 people in 2019, the highest number since record-keeping began in 1998.
+"Within and outside the context of a pandemic, we demand that public security authorities respect human rights while policing," the Brazilian office of Amnesty International wrote on Twitter.

 - READ MORE ON: